tazbikislam/CyberSecurity-Home-Lab-for-Penetration-Testing/README.md

 <br>
 <br>

 2. Outdated system packages and software repositories can cause issue during scans and exploits which can be resolved by updating system packages and software repositories.
-For that open launch the terminal and run the following commands.
+For that launch the terminal and run the following commands.
 ```sh
 sudo apt update && sudo apt upgrade -y
 ```